LouisOb/duckdns-dehydrated/README.md

 The account and certificate data is stored in `data`.

 Instead of solving challenges for the domain and subdomain at the same time the generation process is split for every subdomain.
+The reason for this is that duckDNS allows only one DNS TXT entry on the domain.

+## Prerequisites
+ - A DuckDNS account
+ - Docker